arnavgautam/TreeHacks2015/HOLs/HOL-IntroToAzureResourceManager/HOL.md

 	},
 	````

-	>**Note**: The resoruce you have just added defines a new database in the same location as the server which is specified when executing the command.
-The name of the databse is defined with the name of the site with the __db_ prefix.
+	>**Note**: The resource you have just added defines a new database in the same location as the server which is specified when executing the command.
+The name of the database is defined with the name of the site with the __db_ prefix.

 1. Now you will add some configuration properties to the database to define the **edition** of the SQL Database, the collation and the maximum size.